 Last Updated on June 30, 2022

-To catch John Verry’s complete CMMC update podcast, click here.
+To listen to John Verry’s CMMC update show all the way through, click here.

-Want more CMMC 2.0 guidance?
-Try this recent podcast episode on the CMMC rollout: EP#82 – Kyle Lai & Caleb Leidy – Ongoing Challenges in CMMC
+Need to get an inside track on the CMMC 2.0 rollout?
+This recent podcast episode has what you’re looking for: EP#82 – Kyle Lai & Caleb Leidy – Ongoing Challenges in CMMC